All Episodes

 I mean, who ends up being their candidate?

-What are they gonna run on?
+What are they going to run on?

-But they have a real real problem in this country in this party.
+But they have a real, real problem in this country, in this party.

 We're the real target.

-Has Donald Trump lost a single voter in your opinion, Kaylee, and then we got to go to a break here since the last election.
+And then we got to go to a break here since the last election.

 No, absolutely not.